Aberration-optimized electro-optic time lens with a tunable aperture: Mathematical modeling of time aperture and phase error analysis

-across an optical pulse, here $K$ is the chirp rate.
-The first experimental implementation of a time lens was demonstrated using an electro-optic phase modulator driven with a single-tone radio frequency (RF) signal.
-These modulators work on the principle of Pockel's effect, in which the refractive index of the electro-optic crystal changes linearly with the applied electric field \cite{saleh}.
-In the traveling-wave configuration and in the absence of velocity mismatch, the optical pulse and the driving RF signal co-propagate in the modulator.
-If the center of the optical pulse is synchronized with an extremum of the RF signal, the phase acquired by the pulse is given by
+across an optical pulse, which chirps the pulse linearly with a chirp rate, $K$.
+The time $t$ is measured in the moving frame of the optical pulse.
+A simple way to implement a time lens is by using an electro-optic phase modulator (EOPM) driven by a radio frequency (RF) sinusoidal signal.
+These modulators work on the principle of the Pockels effect, in which the effective refractive index of the electro-optic crystal changes linearly with the applied electric field \cite{saleh}.
+In a traveling-wave configuration, and in the absence of velocity mismatch, the optical pulse and the driving RF signal co-propagate in the modulator.
+When the center of the optical pulse is synchronized with a peak or trough of the RF signal, the phase acquired by the pulse can be described by the following expression

-here $\omega_m$ is the angular frequency of the modulating RF signal and $A$ is the phase modulation amplitude.
-The sign of phase modulation depends on whether a maximum or minimum of the RF signal is synchronized with the pulse center.
+where $\omega_m$ is the angular frequency of the modulating RF signal and $A$ is the phase modulation amplitude.
+The sign of the phase modulation depends on whether a peak or trough of the RF signal is synchronized with the center of the optical pulse.
 The modulation amplitude $A$ depends on the amplitude of the applied RF voltage $V_m$,

-where $V_\pi$ is the half-wave voltage.
-Practically, the maximum modulation amplitude of an EOPM depends on the modulation frequency and is limited by the breakdown voltage of the modulator and thermal effects.
-But these details are not relevant to our discussion.
+where $V_\pi$ is the half-wave voltage of the EOPM.
+Practically, the maximal modulation amplitude is limited by the breakdown voltage of the modulator and thermal effects.